CianFlint/jml/README.md

 <hr>

 ### 2 - Each and Custom HTML
-Loop through each of the results and target the `name` property, optionally, `{this}` will be replaced by the corresponding name.
+Loop through each of the results and target the `name` field, optionally, `{this}` will be replaced by the corresponding name.
 This allows for additional customization of the outputted html structure.
 ```html
 <div